 IT'S ALL CLOSER THAN YOU THINK

-Why not turn your short driving trips into a walk or bike ride and discover the people and places that make your neighborhood unique?
-Arlington has miles of trails, sidewalks, and bike lanes to take you to the closest park, shops, and restaurants.
-It’s all closer than you think.
+Turn your short driving trips into a walk or bike ride and discover the people and places that make your neighborhood unique.
+Arlington has miles of trails, sidewalks, and bike lanes to take you to the closest park, shops, and restaurants, so go explore!